Esri/arcgis-runtime-samples-android/java/scene-layer/README.md

 # Scene Layer
-Demonstrates how to add a scene layer to a scene.
+Add a scene layer to a scene.

 ![Scene Layer App](scene-layer.png)